mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/seismic-content-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the Seismic Content Graph connector for Microsoft Search and Microsoft 365 Copilot" ms.date: 03/13/2025
+description: "Set up the Seismic Content Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot" ms.date: 03/13/2025
 ---

 # Seismic Content Microsoft Graph connector (Preview)

-The Seismic Content Graph connector allows your organization to index content from Seismic.
-After you configure the connector, end users can search for these content from Seismic in Microsoft Copilot and from any Microsoft Search client.
+The Seismic Content Microsoft Graph connector allows your organization to index content from Seismic.
+After you configure the connector, end users can search for this content from Seismic in Microsoft Copilot and any Microsoft Search client.

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Seismic Content Graph connector.

 >[!NOTE]
->The Seismic Content connector is in public preview.
-If you wish to get access to try it, you need to enable [Targeted Release](/microsoft-365/admin/manage/release-options-in-office-365#set-up-the-release-option-in-the-admin-center) ring for your Admin account.
+>The Seismic Content Microsoft Graph connector is in public preview.
+If you wish to get access to try it, you need to enable [Targeted release](/microsoft-365/admin/manage/release-options-in-office-365#set-up-the-release-option-in-the-admin-center) ring for your Admin account.

 ## Capabilities
 - Index Seismic content from Seismic Content Enterprise edition.